 Do you have encouraging times too?

-The best times are when we’ve prayed for people at the end of an appointment.
+The best times are in the debriefs at the end of an appointment or when something has worked and the person can move on.
 On occasions, they’ve broken down in tears and told us they’re feeling changed inside.
 All the crap you’ve been through for the last few months is worth it.
-We want to feel we’re doing something – we’re certainly not in it for money or for our own glory!
+We want to feel we’re doing something – we’re certainly not in it for money or for our own benefit!

 Finally, do you feel your life experience helps you in your work?

-Sometimes, I tell the guys I love them.
-I try to make them feel valued and greet them by saying, “It’s really nice to see you!”
-I want them to feel they’ve got a place here at the Jesus Centre.
+I try to make the guys feel valued and greet them by saying, “It’s really nice to see you!”
+I want them to feel they’ve got a place here at the JCT.
 Many of the guys suffer from low self-esteem; that’s often the root of their addictions.
 Yes, I can certainly understand where they come from.